jacquelinekay/cppnow2017/reflection/slides.md

 This presentation wouldn't exist without:
 - Matúš Chochlík, Axel Naumann, and David Sankel for including me in discussions on reflection
-- Extra thank you to Matúš for providing `reflexpr`
+- Extra thanks to Matúš for implementing `reflexpr`
-- Andrew Sutton for providing `operator$`
+- Andrew Sutton for implementing `operator$`
-- Louis Dionne for Hana and string hashing ideas
+- Louis Dionne for Hana, P0633R0, and string hashing ideas
 - Vittorio Romeo for inspiring the program options example, feedback, and moral support

 ---